Avergrove/avergroves-learning-notes/docs/music/aggregated_saxophone_exercise.md

         - Instead of major scale, use minor scale, dorian mode.. whatever, as long as it's up, down, minor second up.
         - Instead of minor second up a key, it can be anything.
         - Mix and match these two for more "fun".
+3. Chords
+    - Try playing all chords in a scale
+    - Try playing all chords of the same type up and down the chromatic scale.

-A sign that you aren't familliar with a scale is key mashing.
+A sign that you aren't familliar with a scale is key death mashing.
 You might try to hurry up and mash a key because you can't keep up.

 ### Tone
 1. Long Tone